- Home

 Learn to provide life-saving and supportive care to patients in pre-hospital emergency settings.
 At Front Range Community College, we offer two certificate programs that will prepare you for a career in emergency medical services in one year or less.

-Choose a program – Emergency Medical Technician (EMT) certificate or Clinical EMT or pursue a degree in Paramedicine.
-You can choose to complete any certificate or degree on its own, or you can build on your knowledge and start with the EMT certificate, then continue on to complete the Clinical EMT, and then stack your knowledge by pursuing a degree in Paramedicine.
+Choose from three stackable program options—an Emergency Medical Technician (EMT) certificate, a Clinical EMT certificate or a Paramedic Associate of Applied Science (AAS) degree.
+You can choose to complete any certificate or degree on its own, or you can build on your knowledge and start with the EMT certificate, then continue on to complete the Clinical EMT, and then stack your knowledge and credits into the Paramedic AAS.

 Why Study Emergency Medical Services at Front Range Community College?